UtopiaOS/UtopiaV3/CONTRIBUTING.md

 Be sure to follow the rules mentioned below to ensure proper communication.

-- The official language of the project is english, and we prefer you to use metric system units, if you would like to use imperial, please include the conversion in parethesis.
+- The official language of the project is English, and we prefer you to use metric system units, if you would like to use imperial, please include the conversion in parenthesis.
-- The language tone is casual, thus, making jokes in the addecuate channels is okay, we don't expect you to have perfect grammar and punctuation, but try to be as serious as possible and do your best.
+- The language tone is casual, thus, making jokes in the adequate channels is okay, we don't expect you to have perfect grammar and punctuation, but try to be as serious as possible and do your best.
 - When in development channels or GitHub issues, be technical and describe everything in great detail.

 ## Code submission policy